klee-SAM/raytrace-noob/README.md

     - Takes substanial effort in reworking the entire raytracer
     - a BVH would yield good results for less effort
     - could be promising, but this is a maybe
+- option for noiseless (but aliased) motion blur
+    - move transforms options into a group for json files
+    - option to specify "frames"
+    - option to "merge" with the previous frame (render results of both frames are averaged together)
+    - produce a sequence of png images w/ suffixed numbers

 ## Dependencies